Tips on heating up a compost tumbler

 Place your compost tumbler in the sun

 The outside temperature has a lot of influence on how hot your compost gets.
 Hot composting in the winter is much harder than in the summer.

-If you’re having trouble getting your compost tumbler to heat up, make sure it’s placed somewhere it gets a lot of sun and is out of the wind.
-If that’s not possible, then try insulating the tumbler with tarp to minimize the amount of heat that escapes.
+If you’re having trouble getting your compost tumbler to heat up, make sure it’s placed somewhere that gets a lot of sun and is out of the wind.
+Having an insulated bin like the one mentioned earlier will help if you can’t find a suitable place.

-To recap, there are 5 main things to pay attention to if your compost tumbler isn’t heating up:
+To recap, there are six main things to pay attention to if your compost tumbler isn’t heating up:

 - Do you have the correct mix of materials?